Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Case Studies

 \section{Case Studies}

 In this section, the proposed framework is demonstrated using two case studies: (i) a simple 5-bus system with DER flexibility available at a single location; (ii) a real 221-bus distribution network in the UK with 12 flexible units.
-Data for these cases is available at \cite{churkin_Zenodo} and is also included in the code repository \cite{3FlexAnalyser}.
 For each system, the limits of flexibility services are characterised via the concept of aggregated P-Q flexibility areas.
-Then, the impacts of voltage unbalance and phase coordination are quantified and the main findings are discussed.
-All simulations have been performed with JuMP 1.11.0 for Julia 1.6.1 language and Ipopt 3.14.4 solver.
+Then, the impacts of voltage unbalance and phase coordination are quantified.
+Finally, a stochastic analysis is performed to evaluate how frequently voltage unbalance violations can occur due to uncoordinated flexible resources.

+{ Data for these case studies is publicly available at \cite{churkin_Zenodo,3FlexAnalyser} in the OpenDSS network file format.
+These files can be directly used in the developed \texttt{3FlexAnalyser.jl} tool to reproduce the results presented in this section.
+The repository also provides a description of the input-output data structure, key modelling parameters, and the required Julia packages.}

+{Note that in the considered case studies, thermal loading constraints of lines and transformers are not binding for the analysed operating points and flexibility ranges.
+The observed reductions in aggregated flexibility are therefore driven by voltage constraints rather than by line congestion.
+It is also assumed that the upstream network (supply source) is balanced at the point of connection.
+This assumption isolates the impact of downstream network constraints and voltage unbalance.
+Introducing upstream unbalance conditions would shift the feasible operating region, affecting the aggregated P-Q flexibility areas differently in each phase.

+All simulations were performed using the JuMP modelling language in Julia and solved with the nonlinear optimisation solver IPOPT.
+This solver is widely used in the power systems literature for solving large-scale nonlinear OPF problems \cite{Alizadeh2022}.
+For the considered case studies, IPOPT exhibited reliable convergence across the feasible operating points.
+While other solvers and flexibility aggregation algorithms can be used, they are not expected to alter the qualitative insights of this study. }